Abhisheknakka/datatalks-final-project/README.md

 The system includes a monitoring feature that collects user feedback and displays it on a dashboard created with Streamlit and Plotly.
 The dashboard includes various charts to track system performance and user interactions.
 Link to Monitoring Dashboard -> https://monitoringdashboard.streamlit.app/

+## Code

+Code
+The code for the application is in the ```menu_assistant``` folder:

+app.py - the streamlit  application, entry point of the app. rag.py - the main RAG logic for building the retrieving the data and building the prompt ingest.py - loading the data into the knowledge base minsearch.py - an in-memory search engine db.py - the logic for logging the requests and responses to postgres db_prep.py - the script for initializing the database

 ## Disclaimer
 This chatbot is for informational purposes only and was created as a project for the LLM Zoomcamp course.
 The first draft has been submitted, and further work including dashboard and database integration will be completed before the next attempt.